All articles

 That's the core idea.
 Instead of telling a machine exactly which element to interact with using CSS selectors or XPath, you tell it what you want to do in words.
 The AI figures out which button you mean, clicks it, and moves on.

+The traditional approach has a steep prerequisite list: a programming language, a test framework, DOM knowledge, selector syntax that won't break next week when someone renames a class.
 No-code test automation strips all of that away.
-You write what a human would do, step by step, and the tool does it.
+You write what a human would do, step by step, and the tool executes it.

 How It Works